katie-r3/store/README.md

 * Styling needs some work

 * Mailer sends email when purchase is complete, but the email doesn't show what the user bought or how much was spent

+* Mailer also emails when inventory is at 0.

+* Users are prevented from adding more than the current quantity of an item